theafricanengineer/theafricanengineer.github.io/_posts/2017-05-06-the-rise-of-modern-programming-languages.md

 	}

-A function in Go is declared using the **func** keyword.
-This is followed by the name of the function and list of parameters in a pair of parentheses.
+A function in Go is declared using the `func` keyword.
+This is followed by the name of the function and a list of parameters in a pair of parentheses.
 In this case, the factorial function only takes one argument, an integer **x**.
-The function also '***returns***' an integer, as indicated by the **int** keyword after the closing parenthesis of the argument list.
+The function also '***returns***' an integer, as indicated by the `int` keyword after the closing parenthesis of the argument list.
 The body of the function is enclosed within a pair of curly braces.
 Similar to Scala, the function return type comes **after** the name of the function (**trailing return type**), not before, as is the case with C or Java.

-Variables in Go are declared using the keyword ***var*** like shown below:
+Variables in Go are declared using the keyword `var` like shown below:

 	var s string
 	s = "Welcome to Go"